Faith-Nchifor/text-normerlizer/README.md

 ## Structure of Repo

-- `data/   ` contains the FAR archive of normalized numbers from 0-999 for both French and English
+- `data/   ` contains the FAR archive of normalized numbers from 0-1000 for both French and English
 - `scr/` Is the source code of the repo
 - - `generate_en_fst.py` and `generate_fre_fst.py` are used to generate FSTs for English and French
 - - `utils.py` are utility functions that help the program run
 - - `normalize.py` calls the FSTs to normalize input sentences
 - `requirements.txt` lists the packages required for this project to run
+- `fst_report.pdf` explains my methodology and findings

 ### To get Started,